robotoworks/specapi/plugins/org.specapi.plugins.docs/README.md

 ===========
 The docs plugin will create rich documentation for your API's from your SpecAPI specifications.

+Each generated API method page has a pull down API Console tab that allows you to test drive that API method.

+Some API's require extra headers and configuration such as auth tokens, you can add these on the Configure page of the generated documentation.

 To see it in action look at the [example project](../../examples/org.specapi.plugins.docs.example) Configuration
 -------------